serato/invoice-queue-php/README.md

 The `InvoiceValidator::validateString` and `InvoiceValidator::validateArray` methods return a boolean value indicating the success or otherwise of the validation.
-Use the The `InvoiceValidator::getErrors` method to iteract over an array of specific validation errors.
+Use the The `InvoiceValidator::getErrors` method to iterate over an array of validation errors.

 The `InvoiceValidator::validateString` and `InvoiceValidator::validateArray` methods can optionally take a `$defintion` parameter which will validate the input against an named definition with the JSON schema document.